seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To suffer all alike.
 That he should dream,
 Knowing all measures, the full Caesar will
 Answer his emptiness!
 Caesar, thou hast subdued
-His judgment too.
+His judgment too. /

 *Enter an Attendant*

 **Attendant**
-A messenger from CAESAR.
+/ A messenger from Caesar.

 **CLEOPATRA**
 What, no more ceremony?
 See, my women!